Doctorate in the Arts

 Research conducted ‘through the arts’ means that an artistic discipline is used as the field that provides ways of thinking and knowing; using the art practice’s methods, tools, materials, and so forth to do research.
 Artistic Research is an extraordinary realm of research particularly suited to engage with a diversity of subject-fields and thus for addressing inter- and trans-disciplinary issues.
 Doing Artistic Research is therefore concerned with experimental processes of knowing and their articulation.

 Ways of knowing

 Artistic Research brings with it an embrace of particular ways of knowing and of thinking about knowledge.
 It is therefore more about enacting processes of knowing than it is about the accumulation of knowledge.
 It uses a diverse range of approaches and methods from for example science, arts, and social embodied practices.
 As such artistic research problematizes the demand for knowledge production by entering and generating different ways of knowing as spaces for thinking.

 Possibilities for 3rd cycle trajectories

-As mentioned above, ARIAS does not have its “own PhD-trajectory”, although it can act in the role of mediator in between WO (Academic Education) and HBO (Higher Professional Education) institutions within the ARIAS network for post-MA researchers interested in obtaining a doctoral degree in the arts.
+As mentioned above, ARIAS does not have its “own Doctorate-in-the-Arts trajectory”, although it acts in the role of mediator in between WO (Academic Education) and HBO (Higher Professional Education) institutions within the ARIAS network for post-MA researchers interested in obtaining a doctoral degree in the arts.
 Below is an overview of different trajectories for: pre-PhD’s and third cycle trajectories; PhD’s with artistic component; and doctoral degrees in the arts, within the ARIAS network.

 To obtain a doctoral position the general requirements follow: